Just in time for back-to-school: New distance learning resources are available on Wide Open School.

 Teachers probably won't want to use Nitro Type to teach typing, as it contains no lessons.
 However, once students have mastered the "home row" basics, it could provide incentive for them to continue to practice and build their words-per-minute.
-Teachers should be careful to monitor students and ensure they are using proper techniques as well as exhibiting good sportsmanship.
+Teachers should be careful to monitor students and ensure they're using proper techniques as well as exhibiting good sportsmanship.
 Within those restraints, kids could have a lot of fun holding a classroom Grand Prix and even tracking winners and increased skills over time.Continue reading Show less

 Nitro Type is a multiplayer car racing game where typing speed and accuracy are the keys to victory.
 Players start the game with a basic vehicle matched up with other players on a race track.
 As the race begins, racers type words they see on the screen to make their cars accelerate.
 The fastest -- and, more important, the most accurate -- typist wins the race.
 Accurate typing earns you boosts that allow you to accelerate faster, encouraging an emphasis on proper typing.
 Players earn nitros and cash for winning races, which they can use to buy new cars.
-Teachers can create teams, allowing students to race against one another and team up in partnerships.
-Chat functions and user posts are monitored to protect privacy.
-However, those who don't have the optional $9.99 lifetime membership should be prepared to navigate dozens of annoying ads.Read More Read Less
+Any user can create teams; teachers might use this feature to allow students to race against one another and team up in partnerships.
+Chat functions let users send each other canned responses during races, and users can comment on "News" stories on the site, where posts are monitored to protect privacy.

 Any user can access the site for free, and a premium upgrade to a Gold account costs $9.99.
 You can use all of the features without the upgrade, but be prepared to navigate dozens of annoying ads in the free version.